-Please complete all items on this form, obtain the signature from the faculty member, the Department of Finance and finally return it to the Department of Academic Affairs.
+Please complete all items on this form, obtain the signature from the faculty member, the Department of Finance and finally return it to the Academic Affairs Office.
 Students may apply for withdrawal by the last day of classes.

-η

 STUDENT NAME

 STUDENT NUMBER

 PROGRAM OF STUDY

-SEMESTER (Please tick where appropriate) O FALL 200 200 O SPRING 200 O SUMMER
+SEMESTER (Please tick where appropriate) O FALL 20 O SPRING 20

 COURSE CODE/TITLE

 FACULTY MEMBER NAME

 REASON FOR WITHDRAWAL

-STUDENT DECLARATION: I hereby fully realize that if I withdraw from a specific course during the academic year, Intercollege cannot and will not guarantee that this course will be offered in future semesters and on such time period, so as to enable me satisfy the course requirements of my degree program.
+year, Intercollege cannot and will y fully realize that if I withdraw from a specific course du not guarantee that this course will be offered in future s me to satisfy the course requirements of my program of s semester

-STUDENT SIGNATURE ≣ DATE
+STUDENT SIGNATURE DATE

-PLEASE COL LECT THE SIGNATURES REQUIRED BEL .OW
+PLEASE CC DLLECT THE SIGNATURES REQUIRED BELOW

-APPROVED BY THE FACU LTY MEMBER V50.0.
-NO
+APPROVED BY THE FACULTY MEN ИBER

-Faculty Member Signature Date YES O NO
+aculty Member Signature Date YES O NO O

-APPROVED BY THE OFFIC E OF ACADEMIC AFFAIRS VEC 0 NO
+APPROVED BY THE ACADEMIC AF FAIRS OFFICE

-Academic Affairs Signature Date YESO NO
+Academic Affairs Signature Date YES O NO O

-APPROVED BY THE FINAN ICE DEPARTMENT
+APPROVED BY THE FINANCE DEP YES O NO O

-Finance Signature Date YESO NO
+inance Signature Date

-PLEASE RETURN THIS FORM TO THE OFFICE OF ACADEMIC AFFAIRS
+PLEASE RETURN THIS FORM TO THE ACADEMIC AFFAIRS OFFICE